Innovation Metrics: Figure Out Which Projects to Pursue

 3. Manage innovation metrics at the portfolio level

 - Consider a balanced scorecard approach.
 Innosight’s Anthony advises tracking a selection of metrics related to inputs and outputs to measure performance of innovation.
 Using the approach of a balanced scorecard (the performance management report that companies use to track strategy implementation activities and outcomes), innovation leaders can identify strategic goals and indicators in categories such as financial impact, customer impact, internal processes, and employee learning.
-Anthony says the purpose is to track whether the organization has the right raw materials for innovation, how effective it has been at generating innovations, and what value those innovations have created.
+Anthony says the purpose of an innovation scorecard is to track whether the organization has the right raw materials for innovation, how effective it has been at generating innovations, and what value those innovations have created.

 - Measure portfolio returns.
 Like a financial portfolio, organizations can measure their overall returns on innovation investment.
 A basic calculation takes the profits or cash flows produced (or expected) by innovation and divides that figure by the cumulative investment required to create those returns.
 Anthony offers a more nuanced approach to calculating innovation magnitude (financial contribution divided by successful ideas), innovation success rate (successful ideas divided by total ideas explored), and investment efficiency (ideas explored divided by total capital and operational investment).